bandlab/Guide/faq.md

 ## What type of connection should I use to stream?

 While WiFi is often as fast as a wired connection, a wired connection is generally much more reliable.
-Where possible, we recommend using a wired cnnection to stream through Chew.
+Where possible, we recommend using a wired connection to stream through Chew.
 We also suggest testing your connection strength before you Go Live; using a tool like [Speedtest.net](http://speedtest.net/).

 On mobile, WiFi streaming is recommended over 3G.
 However, if you have a 4G-enabled phone and strong, consistent signal then 4G may be better than using a shared WiFi connection.
 Again, check the signal strength before you start streaming, perhaps using the [Speedtest.net app](http://www.speedtest.net/mobile/).